JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 $13.95

-Those were the Dark Ages, the days of knights and castles and kings and queens, of monasteries, Vikings, and monks.
+These were the Dark Ages, the days of knights and castles and kings and queens, of monasteries, Vikings, and monks.
 But one monk stood out from all the rest.
-One monk stood firm for the truth he believed though no one stood with him at all.
-This is the story of Gottschalk of Orbais, a light of truth in the darkness of his age—a light of truth in ours.
+One monk stood firm for the truth he believed, though no one stood with him at all.
+This is the story of Gottschalk of Orbais, a light of truth in the darkness of his age—and a light of truth in ours.

-For several years the RFPA has discussed publishing books for younger readers and Gottschalk: Servant of God represents our first effort.
+For years, the RFPA has discussed publishing books for younger readers, and Gottschalk: Servant of God represents our first effort.
 This book is intended for junior high and high school ages.
 Because the story is intriguing and the history of Gottschalk is not well-known, adults will also enjoy this book and find it profitable.

 • 160 pages